LaboratoireMecaniqueLille/1000NCustomTestMachine/docs/code_example.markdown

 Block and to a Recorder Block.

 After starting this script, the user have to select the spots to track in the configuration window by left-clicking and dragging.
 Then, close the configuration window and watch the strain be calculated in real time.

+### DIC.py

+This example demonstrates the use of the DICVE Block.
+This Block computes the strain on acquired images by tracking several patches using digital image correlation techniques.
+It outputs the computed strain as well as the position and displacement of the patches.

+In this example, the level of strain is controlled by a Generator Block that sends command to the Machine Block.
+This Machine Block drives the motor in speed here.
+The DICVE Block calculates the strain on the images, and outputs it to a Grapher Block for display and to a Recorder Block for save.
+The InOut Block measured the force applied, and also outputs it to a Grapher Block and to a Recorder Block.

+After starting this script, you have to select the patches to track in the configuration window by left-clicking and dragging.
+Then, close the configuration window and watch the strain be calculated in real time.